daviddao/dr.daviddao.org/README.md

 python -m SimpleHTTPServer #in python3 type in `python3 -m http.server`
 ```

-The whole website is organized in `index.html` and its css files are stored in `styles.css`
+The whole website is organized in `index.html` and its css files are stored in `css/style.css`

 ### Where does the flashy animation come from?